-Many NF2 issues are the result of tumor growth and the treatments to manage growth, the exception on this are some of the eye issues that can develop.
+Many NF2 health issues are the result of tumor growth and the treatments to manage growth, the exception to this are some of the eye issues that can develop.

 NF2 tumor types can include; Schwannoma, Meningioma, and EpendymomaThe number of tumors can vary but may result in only two (2), but may result in hundreds of tumors; minimum of two (2) of bilateral hearing related tumors.

 The most common tumors seen in NF2 are the hallmark Vestibular Schwannoma (VS), formerly known as Acoustic Neuroma (AN); these are tumors that grow on the 8th Cranial Nerve in the brain, typically along the Vestibular Nerve branch which is the balance nerve.

 Tinnitus is a phantom sound people start to hear when hearing loss develops.
-Once it starts, it does not go completely away, but things can be done to make it manageable or worse.
+Once it starts, it does not go completely away, but things can be done to make it manageable or even make it worse.

 There are different headaches people, with or without NF2, may have.
-When an individual has brain tumors, like individuals with NF2 they are likely to have a frequent occurrence of these.
-Headache types include; 1) Migraines - Typical and Ocular (Retinal migraine), 2) Cluster, 3) Tension, and 4) Sinus headaches.
-Some of these can be used to indicate brain tumor issues and when it may be time to discuss tumor treatment options.
+When an individual has brain tumors, like individuals with NF2 they are likely to have a frequent occurrence of headaches, which may include; 1) Migraines - Typical and Ocular (Retinal Migraines), 2) Cluster, 3) Tension, and 4) Sinus headaches.
+Some of the headache types can indicate brain tumor issues and when it may be time to discuss tumor treatment options.

-Anyone with NF2 should see a Neuro-Ophthalmologist who is familiar with NF yearly for optic neurological issues that can develop.
+Anyone with NF2 should see a Neuro-Ophthalmologist who is familiar with NF2 yearly to check for optic neurological issues that can develop.
 A Neuro-Ophthalmologist is a physician (Neurologist or Ophthalmologist), specializing in diseases affecting vision that originate from the nervous system.
 It is not that an Ophthalmologist would not be familiar enough with some of the neurological issues that are a result of NF, but tests that need to be done and reviewed require seeing a Neuro-Ophthalmologist, including but not limited to the review of actual MRI scans.